ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 ## Webpack Nova Consumer

 We created [webpack-nova-consumer](https://github.com/ara-framework/webpack-nova-consumer) to tackle the problems mentioned above.
-This webpack plugin enables live reloading across Micro-Frontends(Novas) and enables lazy loading of the JavaScript bundles in production mode.
+This plugin supports live reloading across Micro-Frontends(Novas) and lazy loading for the JavaScript bundles in production mode.

-We'll see it in action next.
+We'll see it in action later through this article.

 ## Set Up Host Application (Nuxt SPA)

-First, create a Nuxt application in SPA mode:
+First, create a Nuxt application in `spa` mode:

-Note: Choose `Single Page App` for the `Choose rendering mode` option and the default values for the rest of them.
+Note: Choose `Single Page App` for the `Choose rendering mode` option.

 ```shell
 create-nuxt-app nuxt-spa